nzaman7878/javascript-interview-exercises/README.md

 12 - Add a click event listener to a button that displays on alert when clicked.

 13 - Write a function that calculates the factorial of a given number.

+14 - Create a function that generates a random number between a given range.